Mr. & Mrs. Kang Moy Chiu & Frances Woo Chiu

 Show that they have experienced a financial hardship due to the COVID-19 crisis (documentation can include an unemployment insurance claim, a notice from their employer about layoffs or furloughs, pay stubs, etc.)

-Applicants will have to show their monthly rent, residency, and pre-crisis income.
+Applicants will have to show documentation of their present and/or backlogged monthly rent and/or utility, residency, pre-crisis income, and landlord information.

-For any revision or inquiry in regards to your submitted application, please reach out to Ashma ().
+For any revision or inquiry in regards to your submitted application, please reach out to Kathleen (email@example.com) or at our covid resources email (firstname.lastname@example.org)

 For COVID-19 health care resources available at Heartland Alliance Health Centers, please follow these links: